 8 Closure of the meeting

-8.1 Mr Minkin thanked all participants for their attendance in this meeting, the contributors for their contributions, TSB, and Mr Martin Euchner for the support.
+8.1 Mr Minkin thanked all participants for their attendance in this meeting, the contributors for their contributions, TSB, TSB Director, TSAG Chairman, and Mr Martin Euchner for the support.

 8.2 The meeting was closed around 1300 hours Geneva time.